Syping/servermgr/README.md

 Syping Gaming Team Server Manager

 # FAQ
- - How to connect to localhost without running server? type SM_LOCAL as hostname
+ - Q: How to connect to localhost without running server?
+A: type SM_LOCAL as hostname